 The majority of private cloud solutions are nothing more than virtual machines, which need a solid basis.
 The majority of companies rely on VMware vSphere or VMware ESXi virtualization technologies to ensure the reliability and strength of their private cloud deployments.

 Additionally, virtualization solutions based on kernels such as Xen and KVM are available.
 It’s worth noting that KVM is included in all Linux versions, but some also contain Xen.
 One of these hypervisors may be chosen to provide a solid basis for server virtualization without incurring additional costs for private cloud implementation.

 Automation is a critical tool for lowering and controlling private cloud costs.
-Significant automation opportunities exist for key standardized processes like change and configuration management, application management, finance management with migration to service transparency, service activities, and related ITIL definitions.
+Significant automation opportunities exist for key standardized processes like change and configuration management, application management, and financial management with migration to service transparency, service activities, and related ITIL definitions.
 Combining physical and virtual processes is essential yet insufficient.
-Automatic identification of issues, setting of thresholds, and troubleshooting are critical aspects for private cloud deployments.
+Automatic identification of issues, setting thresholds, and troubleshooting are critical aspects of private cloud deployments.

 When consumers look at what “self-service” implies, the concept grows.
 The concept is simple: it allows workers to request and provide resources automatically on request.
 Private cloud operations enhance the value of self-service since customers require access to reload models, resource availability, network, storage, server expertise, and an easy IT and business interface.